rosealexander/react-mui-workshop/README.md

 - `required` If TextField is wrapped within `<form>` we are indicating that it is a required field.
 - `fullWidth` Extends the width to be 100% of its parent component.
 - `value={zipCode}` The value that will display in this text field
-- `onChange={event => setZipCode(event.target.value)}` A callback to occur whenever **TextField** input is changed
+- `onChange={event => setZipCode(event.target.value)}` This is a callback that will occur whenever **TextField** input is changed
 - `autoComplete='off'` disables browser autocomplete
 - `inputProps={{ maxLength: 5 }}` limits the number of characters allowed
 - `label='Zip Code'` The **TextField** label that gets displayed

 ### [Button](https://mui.com/material-ui/api/button/)
 **Button** is an input component that allows users to take action by clicking on it.
-- `type='submit'` Because we are wrapping this button inside of `form`, we indicate that clicking it will submit it.
+- `type='submit'` Because we are wrapping this button inside of `form`, we indicate that clicking will submit the form.
-- `variant='contained'` Styles the button to look a certain way, there are three options that all change the appearence of the **Button** and they are 'contained,' 'outlined' and 'text'.
+- `variant='contained'` This changes the buttons' appearance, there are three options that all change the appearence of the **Button** and they are 'contained,' 'outlined' and 'text'.

 Open up WeatherDisplay.jsx and replace with this: